-C.1.15.
-Pursuant to clause 2307, the occupier shall also be levied all reasonable costs incurred by Council to measure the discharge volume or characterise the discharged wastewater as required to determine (12) and (13) above.

-C.1.16.
-Where the Trade Waste charge calculated, is less than the uniform water closet / urinal charge which would be applicable to this property, then the uniform water closet / urinal charge will apply.

-C.1.17.
-Council reserves the right to amend this Trade Waste charging system as required to recover actual operational costs relating to wastewater reticulation, treatment and disposal.

-C.2 Fees and charges

 Fees and charges are set by Council resolution.
-This may be done by the annual planning process, fee setting or a similar transparent public process in accordance with the LGA.
+This may be done by the annual planning process, fee setting or a similar transparent public process in accordance with the requirements of section 150 of the Local Government Act 2002.

 In the following Table the Council states what categories they will charge, or may charge, under the tenure of this bylaw.